Get ready, get set, get lost!

 The Great Adirondack Corn Maze is open August 1 to October 31, Thursday through Sunday, from noon to dusk.
 There are also special flashlight nights on Friday and Saturday, from dusk to 10 p.m., for those up for an added challenge.
 The maze is $10 for adults and unaccompanied children, less for kids with adults, and free for kids under 4.
 Make note, they do not accept cards — it's cash or check only.

 Each year the maze is a different intricate design.
-The 2017 theme is "Charlie Brown and the Peanuts Gang."
+The 2017 theme was "Charlie Brown and the Peanuts Gang."
 Just next to the entrance of the maze there is a barn, and inside aerial photos of past years line the walls.
 It is encouraged that before entering the maze you take a minute and study the current year’s aerial photo — in hopes that it helps!

 Upon exiting the barn you will be given a game board, which is a piece of paper, and an explanation about the game component of the maze.
 There are eight hidden mailboxes, and in each mailbox there is a small piece of paper.
 With the scotch tape that is tucked into each mailbox, tape it to your game board.
 The object is to locate all eight mailboxes, affix all eight pieces to your game board, and you will have a complete map of the corn maze.
 Use the map to then find your way out.